 A bone fracture is a condition in which there is a break in the continuity of any bone.
-For this reason, an individual can suffer from a broken bone in almost any part of the body, from the skull or spine to the ribs, arms, legs or pelvis.
-An individual can suffer a broken bone as a result of any type of fall, impact injury or other traumatic event.
-Individuals who work in dangerous occupations, such as offshore operators and industrial workers, and those who have been involved in car or truck accident are particularly at risk of suffering from a broken bone.
-Bone fractures are usually very painful, and often debilitating.
-Depending on the location of the broken bone and the type of fracture that has occurred, treatment and pain management plans will differ.
-Some of the different types of fractures are as follows:
+For this reason, an individual can suffer from a broken bone in almost any part of the body, from the skull or spine to the ribs, arms, legs, or pelvis.
+An individual can suffer a broken bone as a result of any type of fall, impact injury, or other traumatic event.
+Individuals who work in dangerous occupations, such as offshore and industrial workers, and those who have been involved in car or truck accident are particularly at risk of suffering from a broken bone.
+Bone fractures are usually painful, and often debilitating.
+Depending on the location of the bone and the type of fracture that occurred, treatment and pain management will differ.

 - Simple fracture occurs when the bone breaks but does not puncture the skin.

 - Compound fracture happens when the bone breaks and pierces the skin.